Codecademy/docs/content/java/concepts/math-methods/terms/floor/floor.md

 ---
-Title: '.floor()'
+Title: ".floor()"
-Description: 'Returns the largest integer value that is less than or equal to the argument.
-When the provided value is either an integer, zero, not a number, or positive or negative infinity.'
+Description: "Returns the largest integer value that is less than or equal to the argument.
+When the provided value is either an integer, zero, not a number, or positive or negative infinity."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Documentation'
+  - "Documentation"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.floor()`** method returns the largest integer value that is less than or equal to the argument.